greglook/merkle-db/DESIGN.md

 ; arguments.
 The result will be used as the new metadata.
 (alter-table-meta db table-name f & args) => db'

 ; Change the defined field family groups in a table.
+The new families should be ; provided as a keyword mapped to a set of field names.
 This requires rebuilding ; the record segments, and may take some time.
-The new families should be ; provided as a keyword mapped to a set of field names.
+It can sort of be done "online" ; though, by committing after each tablet is rebuilt.
 (alter-families db table-name new-families) => db'

 ; Remove a table from the database.